The War on Worms: Roundworm in Cats

 Cats can get roundworms in three different ways:

-pregnant animals, the reactivated larvae can travel to the mammary glands and infect kittens while they feed on their mother´s milk.
+3. When female cats are infected with roundworm late in pregnancy, larvae can travel to the mammary glands and infect kittens while they feed on their mother's milk.
+This is why young kittens often have worms even when they've never been outside.

 What are the symptoms of roundworm infection?